Beat 'em up: 3D hack-and-slash games (early 2000s to present)

-After 2000, the beat 'em up genre began seeing a revival in the form of popular 3D hack and slash games in the style of Devil May Cry (2001 onwards), including Onimusha, Ninja Gaiden (2004 onwards), God of War (2005 onwards), God Hand (2006), Heavenly Sword (2007), Afro Samurai (2009), and Bayonetta (2009).
+After 2000, beat 'em ups began seeing a revival in the form of popular 3D hack and slash games in the style of Devil May Cry (2001 onwards), including Onimusha, Ninja Gaiden (2004 onwards), God of War (2005 onwards), God Hand (2006), Heavenly Sword (2007), Afro Samurai (2009), and Bayonetta (2009).
 Featuring a more fantasy themed approach, with longer campaigns and the variety seen before in multiple characters now being present in the one and only main character.
 Giving the player multiple weapons and movesets based on a variety of martial arts and different weapons.
 These games are also known as "character action" games, which represent an evolution of traditional arcade action games.
 The subgenre was largely defined by Hideki Kamiya, creator of Devil May Cry and Bayonetta.

 A best-selling Japanese series is the Dynasty Warriors series, which beginning with Dynasty Warriors 2 (2000) offered beat 'em up action on large 3D battlefields with war strategy game elements, displaying dozens of characters on the screen at a time.
 The series to date spans 14 games (including expansions) which players in the West view as overly similar, although the games' creators claim their large audience in Japan appreciates the subtle differences between the titles.
 While critics saw Dynasty Warriors 2 as innovative and technically impressive, they held a mixed opinion of later titles.
-These later games received praise for simple, enjoyable gameplay but were simultaneously derided as overly simplistic and repetitive.
+These later games received praise for simple, enjoyable gameplay, but were also derided as overly simplistic and repetitive.